For many employers, our internship program is a risk-free (“try before you buy”) way to hire qualified software testers.

-- passing Internship Clearance Interview (questions and answers are provided)
+- passing Mock Interview (questions and answers are provided)

-- in some cases an individual Internship Clearance may be given by project managers or/and instructors who can recommend you based on continuous performance in class and/or on projects
+- in some cases the Clearance comes from project leads or/and instructors who can recommend you based on continuous performance in class and/or on projects

-Our staff members conducting Internship Clearance Interview will provide students with a feedback and exact recommendations on how to improve the results.
-Graduate is allowed to schedule next Clearance Interview once a week.
+Our staff members conducting Mock Interviews and Internship Clearance Interview will provide students with a feedback and exact recommendations on how to improve the results.
+Graduate is allowed to schedule next Mock Interview or Clearance Interview once a week.
 Take your time and take our recommendations seriously.

 We have many graduates who get three internship offers from three interviews.
 And we also have graduates who might need 7-10 interviews to succeed, which is perfectly fine.

 There is just one more requirement coming out of that: